Introducing the new NYC.gov

 Social media sharing is prominently featured on all content pages to make sharing on Facebook, Twitter, Google+, Tumblr and Email a click away.

-To engage and support all users, NYC.gov now translates content in 72 languages and surpasses American Disability Act (ADA) requirements.
+To engage and support all users, NYC.gov now translates content in 72 languages and surpasses Americans with Disabilities Act (ADA) requirements.

 Share your feedback